-The paper analyses how the bespoke industry considers the incorporation of new and computerised technology.
-In so doing, it considers how the fashion industry could determine the future of tailoring.
-This could either be through contemporary fashion's emphasis on the idiom as a look, or in the vast advances in technological development that could enhance it, in order to make bespoke more widely available.
-The paper culminates by considering realistic strategies as the technology within an accessible and computerised mass market industry grows and develops.
-It highlights that its promotion as a luxurious craft with an un-rivalled heritage, at the cutting edge of the industry, could be the key to the customer buying into its continued existence.
+The article analyses if and how the bespoke industry has incorporated new and computerised technology and in so doing considers how the fashion industry could determine the future of tailoring either through fashion's emphasis on the idiom as a look, or in the vast advances in technological development that could enhance it, in order to make bespoke more widely available.
+The article culminates by considering realistic strategies as the technology within an accessible and computerised mass market industry grows and develops.

-Word count (including title page and references); 5246
+Word count (including title page and references); 5503